EgoTV: Egocentric Task Verification from Natural Language Task Descriptions: Experiments

-\textbf{Limitations of NSG.} NSG also has certain limitations:~(1) It does not consider multiple simultaneous actions like ``picking an apple while closing the refrigerator door", and~(2)~The assumption of equal-length video segments may be unsuitable for sub-tasks with a highly variable duration.
-We defer exploration of these limitations to future work.
+\textbf{Limitations of NSG.} (1) It does not consider multiple simultaneous actions like ``picking an apple while closing the refrigerator door", (2) The assumption of equal-length video segments may be unsuitable for sub-tasks with a highly variable duration.
+We defer exploration of these limitations to future work, (3) Since NSG aligns the video with the entire task graph, it requires the full task execution video.
+Without this, alignment is partial, rendering NSG ineffective for online task verification.